 Levee systems have been identified in over one-quarter of the counties for which modernized FIRMs—Digital Flood Insurance Rate Maps (DFIRMs)—are being prepared.
 Therefore, FEMA has been working, and continues to work with Federal, State, and local professionals and technical partners to determine the flood protection and risk-reduction capabilities of the Nation's levee systems and to accurately reflect the flood hazard and risk in "levee-impacted" areas on the DFIRMs.

 Although FEMA is not responsible for constructing, maintaining, operating, or certifying levee systems FEMA does develop and enforce the regulatory and procedural requirements that are used to determine whether a levee system should be credited with providing 1-percent-annual-chance flood protection on an NFIP map.
 Recently, FEMA reviewed its existing guidance regarding the mapping of levee-impacted areas and determined that some guidance was needed to provide clarity and minimize confusion regarding the levee notes that are to appear on NFIP map panels on which accredited levee systems and Provisionally Accredited Levee systems appear.
 FEMA issued the guidance on May 12, 2008, in the form of Procedure Memorandum No. 45 (PM 45), Revisions to Accredited Levee and Provisionally Accredited Levee Notations.
-PM 45 and a Fact Sheet developed to explain the new requirements are available from the FEMA Library.
+Procedure Memorandum 45: FAQ (Oct 2012) was developed to explain the new requirements are available from the FEMA Library.

 What's New Archive 2007